Headley Court: History and overview

 Headley Court was an Elizabethan farm house bought by the Cunliffe family, from Tyrrell's Wood, Leatherhead.
 They later sold this farm house and built in 1899 the imposing mansion at the centre of Headley Court to the north, namely under Lord Cunliffe, who was Chairman of the Bank of England.
 Its architect was Edward Warren.
 During World War II, it was used as the Headquarters for the VII Corps and then for the Canadian Corps.
 During the war, nearby Headley Heath was used as a training ground for engineers building airstrips and trench systems then demolishing them again.

-Purchased after that war with money from the Royal Air Force Pilots and Crews Fund, a public collection as a tribute to the deeds, including the Battle of Britain efforts of the RAF.
-Since the war, it has been used as a Royal Air Force and Joint Services medical rehabilitation centre. which aims to return all those service personnel injured or seriously ill to full fitness.
+It was purchased after that war with money from the Royal Air Force Pilots and Crews Fund, a public collection as a tribute to the deeds, including the Battle of Britain efforts of the RAF.
+Since the war and until 2019, it was used as a Royal Air Force and Joint Services medical rehabilitation centre. which aimed to return all those service personnel injured or seriously ill to full fitness.

 In November 2005, the Prince of Wales and the Duchess of Cornwall visited the centre.
 They met Major David Bradley of the Princess of Wales's Royal Regiment who had been given a five per cent chance of survival, after coming under fire from a Rocket Propelled Grenade launcher (RPG) in Basra, southern Iraq in 2004.
 Other notable patients in 2006/2007 include Sgt Mark Sutcliffe, The Royal Anglian Regiment, Sgt Stuart Pearson, 3 PARA and many others.

 In July 2014, the Minister of Defence, Philip Hammond, announced that the services provided by Headley Court would be transferred to a new centre to be developed at Stanford Hall.
 The opening of the new Defence and National Rehabilitation Centre by the Duke of Cambridge took place in June 2018.
 The centre at Headley Court ceased operations in September 2018 and the site was bought by Angle Property in May 2019.
 The plan was to redevelop the site including substantial new housing replacing many of the existing ancillary buildings.

 In April 2020, during the COVID-19 pandemic, the site was offered to the National Health Service and on 4 May 2020 it was re-opened as the NHS Seacole Centre (in tribute to Mary Seacole and the BAME contribution to the NHS), aimed at treatment of non-critical COVID-19 patients and rehabilitation of COVID-19 patients.

+In 2024, work started to demolish all the more recent buildings, retaining the listed Mansion House, which will be the centre of a Retirement Community owned and operated by Audley.